It’s hard to deal with all the things we’re supposed to do for our websites.

 - Stay away from ThemeForest.
 Yes, there may be a few good themes there.
 But there are a whole lotta bad ones.
 You won’t know the difference until it’s too late.
 Don’t waste your time or money.

 - The StudioPress Genesis framework and child themes are solidly coded and will give you great design and peace of mind.
 They are worth the initially higher price.
+For best results speed-wise and with tech support, stick to those actually designed by StudioPress.

 - Like free?
 You can’t go wrong with a recent Automattic theme.
 They’re the people that make WordPress, and they know their stuff.